claudiovm2001/e-commerce/README.md

 ||

-Um sistema web inspirado no eBay(leilões).
+Um sistema web inspirado no eBay(leilões) construído em Django.

 ### How to run/Como executar: